Irfan-Nasruddin/Smart-Home-Alone-For-Cats-System/README.md

 ## Description

 This project was my final year project for my computer science study at the University of Malaya.
 Since I majored in Software Engineering, proper methods was adhered througout the project.
 I have documented the whole project and the document can be found within this repository.
-If you wish a more detailed explanation of the project, you may refer to the document.
+If you wish for a more detailed explanation of the project, you may refer to the document.

 This project involves studying the concept of remote cat care, the development of a system that allows cat owners to remotely care for their cats, and the formal evaluation of the qualities of the developed system.

-Lastly, I picked this topic because I think it is the most interesting topic out of all the other topics that was suggested by the project supervisors.
+Lastly, I picked this final year project topic because I think it is the most interesting topic out of all the other topics that was suggested by the project supervisors.
 I think it is the most interesting topic because it also invovles hadware instead of just software (despite me majoring in SOFTWARE engineering).
 Besides that, it also invovles the development of a mobile application, of which I never had any experience with.
 So, that's just how I am.
 I like trying out new stuff, even if it is something to my detriment (I suffered greatly trying to learn new things while producing this industry grade software).

 ## Technologies
 - Firebase